 Once you have a clear understanding of the parameters and requirements of your project, you can move to the next step.

 2. Define the Goals and List the Key Stakeholders

 Think about the deliverables of your project and list the key project stakeholders to be communicated.
 Think about the power and interest of your key stakeholders and plan the type of communications that will carry your project to success.
 This list will guide you throughout the life cycle of your project.

-Once you have collected all the information, listed the stakeholders and thought about your projects requirements, you are ready to create your own plan.
-While creating the project communications plan, you should decide to use multiple communication types like phone check-ins, emails and progress meetings.
+Once you have collected all the information, listed the stakeholders, and thought about your project’s requirements, you are ready to create your own plan.
+While creating the project communications plan template, you should decide to use multiple communication types like phone check-ins, emails, and progress meetings.

 Tips for Using a Project Communication Plan

 1. Keep in Mind that Project Communication Plan is a Live Document

 A Project Communication Plan guides you throughout the life cycle of your project.
 As the project progresses, new team members and stakeholders might participate in the project and some of them might leave.
 Therefore a project communication plan is a live document that should be kept updated.